Back To All

 Download the whole article here.

 Managing large teams is hard.
 The amount of activity is overwhelming.
-But great engineering managers are able to solve these challenges by knowing what to measure in the process – the software performance metrics.
+But, great engineering managers can solve these challenges by knowing what to measure – the software development metrics.

 By getting a crystal-clear picture of the delivery process from idea to production, looking at what and how it was built, you can spot bottlenecks or process issues that, once cleared, increase the overall health and capacity of your engineering team.